NaeemBolchhi/FontAutomizer/README.md

 # Font Automizer
 A script to automate the creation of Bengali font packages for Magisk and Recovery.
+    The program does not come with any fonts.
+You have to obtain and provide the Unicode Bengali fonts by yourself.

 ## Features
 * Can create Bengali font modules for Magisk.